GraspAI/graspAI.github.io/README.md

 Only on main branch
 - this will cause an action workflow to run to generate the site for github pages.
 No need to run the build locally.

+Developing should be done on dev branch to be able to preview the changes and not cause too many build workflows to run.

 ## Building the Hugo Project (Local)
 ```sh
 hugo [flags]